Celebrate Spring with these heavenly vanilla cupcakes filled with a bright lemon curd and topped with a fun sprinkle-filled white chocolate bark!

-- Make the spinkle bark.
-Using the same small saucepan with simmering water (you may need to add a bit more water to the pan) and a clean bowl or large saucepan, add your white chocolate.
+- Using the same small saucepan with simmering water (you may need to add a bit more water to the pan) and a clean bowl or large saucepan, add your white chocolate.
 Stir the mixture until the white chocolate is completely melted.
 Add in the sprinkles and stir to combine.

 - Pour the white chocolate onto a parchment-lined baking sheet and spread out until roughly ¼ inch thick using an offset spatula.
 Allow to harden at room temperature as you make the cupcakes.

-- Make the cupcakes.
-Preheat the oven to 350 degrees F. Line a muffin tin with cupcake liners.
+- Preheat the oven to 350 degrees F. Line a muffin tin with cupcake liners.
 In a medium bowl, add the flour, baking powder, and salt.
 Whisk to combine and set aside.

 - Beat the butter, sugar, and beans from the vanilla bean pod until light and fluffy.
 Add the eggs one at a time and beat well (at least a minute) between each addition.
 Add in the vanilla extract and beat well.

-- Alternate between adding the flour and buttermilk to the mixture.
+- Add the buttermilk to the sour cream and mix.
+Alternate between adding the flour and buttermilk mixture to the batter.
 Begin and end with the flour.
 The flour should be added in three additions, while the buttermilk should be added in two additions.